Anything (The Damned album): Release and tour

+Aftermath

+Following the release of Anything, Vanian said that "the manager got the swimming pool he wanted and then everyone that signed us to MCA left the company and those that were left didn’t know what to do with us."
+MCA followed the release with a Damned compilation album titled Light at the End of the Tunnel in November 1987.
+After its lukewarm success, reaching number 87 in the UK and only staying on the chart for a week, MCA and The Damned parted ways the following year.

 Reception

-The Ottawa Citizen gave the album a positive review, describing the album as "varied but not disjointed" and that the Damned had become a "superb pop band" that make a "better pop band of the '80s than it did a punk band of the '70s".
+Contemporary reviews were mainly positive, The Ottawa Citizen gave the album a positive review, describing the album as "varied but not disjointed" and that the Damned had become a "superb pop band" that make a "better pop band of the '80s than it did a punk band of the '70s".

 The Vancouver Sun also praised the album, stating that the Damned "have made the switch to mood music quite well, almost rising to the level of the mighty Stranglers".
 The review compared the album to music by Simple Minds, opining that the album was what they "want to sound like, moody and atmospheric without getting all doomy and gloomy".

-A retrospective review from AllMusic was negative, awarding the album 2 stars and calling it the worst album of the original group's catalogue.
+Retrospective reception was far more negative, A retrospective review from AllMusic was negative, awarding the album 2 stars and calling it the worst album of the original group's catalogue.
 The review specifically pointed out "Restless" and "In Dulce Decorum" as meandering, and noted that the tracks "Psychomania" and "Anything" were the only tracks that "generate anything approximating the energy of the Damned's best music".

+Trouser Press dismissed the album, observing, "Anything boasts a neat version of Love’s “Alone Again Or,” but otherwise falls well short of achieving anything memorable.
+Despite the Damned's proven ability to alternately rock gothic and play nice, there's no audible point to the music; it's hard to imagine who would find this LP pleasurable."

+In an album ranking list Mörat of Louder put Anything second to worst on the list, praising only the cover of Alone Again Or "and the vaguely hummable Gigolo," saying "the rest is turgid at best, and plain boring at worst.
+Such was their lack of inspiration that they couldn’t even come up with a proper album title, so for want of a better idea...
+“Oh, call it anything.”"

 When later asked about the Phantasmagoria and Anything albums, Vanian said that "some of the production in retrospect could have been done a little better, but it was the '80's.
 Some of those songs were just as heartfelt as anything that had gone before despite the frills and ruffles".